 Nightwing is training to be a Blüdhaven police officer.
 Meanwhile, the corrupt BPD Lieutenant Dudley Soames gets his head twisted around 180 degrees by Blockbuster, survives, and becomes the gun-slinging supervillain known as Torque.
 Bruce, as usual, checks in on Dick.

-–FLASHBACK: The flashback story from JLA/Hitman #1-2 takes place now.
-When a manned NASA probe returns from Pluto infested with “Bloodlines” Parasites, Batman recruits Hitman Tommy Monaghan for help due to his experience with the xenomorph-like creatures.
+–FLASHBACK: From JLA/Hitman #1-2.
+When a manned NASA probe returns from Pluto infested with “Bloodlines” Parasites, Batman recruits Hitman Tommy Monaghan for help due to his experience with the Xenomorph-like creatures.
 The probe crashes into the moon, knocking out power in the Watchtower and incapacitating the League.
 Tommy, however, is able to kill all of the aliens all by himself.
 Even though Tommy saves the JLA, they turn him over to Gotham police for the various murders he has committed in the past.
 The GCPD kindly lets Tommy walk.

 –Resurrection Man #21